Reports may be of dolphins:

 Hector’s and Māui dolphin data

-DOC is working to improve how we collect, manage, and report on Hector’s and Māui dolphin data; as a part of this process we are developing a new geospatial database.
+DOC is working to improve how we collect, manage, and report on Hector’s and Māui dolphin data.
+As a part of this process we are developing a new geospatial database.
 Some fields have changed and the old data has been converted to match the new fields.
-The differences are detailed as follows:
+The differences are:

 - replacing date DOC notified with date event reported;